Sarerrdy/mamaputapp/README.md

  Frontend of a Food Odering web Web-App written developed using Reactjs.

- The Api backend can be viewed from this repository:
- RESTful API with Flask, Flask-RESTful, SQLAlchemy and pytest
+ The Api backend can be viewed from this [Flask Backend Api Repository ](https://github.com/Sarerrdy/mama_put.git) RESTful API with Flask, Flask-RESTful, SQLAlchemy and pytest

 ---